TenzinJamyangZHS/RimeCounter/README.md

   Auto count by seconds you set

+  Auto count by playing a audio file

   Password protection for locked counters

   Count history records

   Many other features...

 ## wip
-Auto count by play music feature will coming soon.
+Auto count by play music feature will coming soon. --------------- Done Set a Target value which when it reached auto reset.